nativvstudios/nativvstudios.github.io/all_collections/_posts/2022-01-07-unity-news-info-box.md

 }
 ```

-Alright, so what this does is it makes a webrequest to where ever you aim it and if the webrequest can't connect it will result in an error otherwise it will display the webrequests data.
+Alright, so what this does is it makes a webrequest to where ever you aim it and if the webrequest can't connect it will throw in an error otherwise it will display the webrequests data.
 But we're going to make some changes

 #### Changes to the script